OpenCode Docker

 and missing verification.
 Report findings first, ordered by severity.

 Use project-level .opencode/agents/*.md files in the workspace for agents that should live with one project.
-Use this repo's config/agents/*.md for agents you want available whenever you launch through ocd.
+Use this repo's agents/*.md for agents you want available whenever you launch through ocd.
 Avoid naming custom agents the same as built-in agents unless you intentionally want to override them.

 This wrapper includes hallucinator, a high-temperature primary agent for speculative ideation and playful brainstorming.
 Use it when you want more creative, less grounded output; switch back to a grounded agent before relying on factual claims or implementation details.